2channel: Densha Otoko

 Densha Otoko is a Japanese franchise consisting of a movie, television series, manga, and other media, all based on the purportedly true story of a 23-year-old man who intervened when a drunk man started to harass several women on a train.
 The man ultimately begins dating one of the women.
 The event and the man's subsequent dates with the woman, chronicled on 2channel, directly inspired the franchise.
 Whether or not the original 2channel story is actually true is debated.

 Shift_JIS art

 2channel and its successors, being textboards, cannot have images posted to them.
 Users get around this, however, by posting a more expressive form of ASCII art: Shift_JIS art.
 (Note: "More expressive", here, is used in the sense that more art is possible with Shift_JIS art than would be possible with ASCII art due to the larger character set of the Shift_JIS encoding.)
 Below is a small sample:

 Gikoneko predated 2channel, yet was used on it as well.
-It frequently appears with the tagline fuck off (逝ってよし, itte yoshi).
+It frequently appears with the tagline You can die! (逝ってよし, itte yoshi).

 Mona, an early example, appeared first in 2000.
-Derives its name from its frequent tagline, I know you are, but what am I? (お前もな, omae mo na).
+Derives its name from its frequent tagline, Look who's talking! (お前もな or オマエモナー, omae mo na).